Terminology as used in the project.

 system can start.
 Additionally, it often provides facilities for the user to

 do basic configuration, and manage boot options.

-In the ARM with SBCs landscape, U-Boot is the de facto solution for the Initial Boot Firmware.
+In the ARM with SBCs landscape, U-Boot is the de facto solution for the Platform Firmware.
 Though U-Boot is confusingly, but rightly, often referred to as a Boot Loader.
 U-Boot plays double duties often.
 It is tasked with initializing the hardware, and often also used to handle loading and booting the operating system.